wilsonwang881/ECEN689_Formal_Verification_Project/README.md

 All vehicles have the same constraints.

-The infrastructure group develop the traffic light control system.
+The infrastructure group develops the traffic light control system.

-The vehicle group simulate the vehicles in the traffic system.
+The vehicle group simulates the vehicles in the traffic system.

-The congestion information is shared across all vehicles.

 Maximize the number of vehicles completing the route per unit time.